eXascaleInfolab/recimpute/README.md

 ### Model usage
-- To evaluate the system, please replace `savefile_name` in the following command with the corresponding  `id` returned by the train (previous) command.
+- To evaluate the system, please replace `savefile_name` in the following command with the corresponding  `id` returned by the previous train command.

 ```bash
     $ python recimpute.py -mode eval -model_id -1 -id savefile_name